manu-p-1/ProcrastiNot/README.md

 The days of the week are case-insensitive

 ### Zoom Link
-The last component comprises of the Zoom conference URL
+The last component comprises of the Zoom conference URL.
+This URL may or may not contain the hashed password.

 # Execution
 Run the script **ONCE** by running the following command on PowerShell: